-In April 2014, the International Monetary Fund (IMF) provided a World Economic Outlook (WEO), which projected global economic growth to reach about 3.6 percent in 2014 and 3.9 percent in 2015.
-The WEO noted that "the global activity has broadly strengthened and is expected to improve further in 2014-2015, with much impetus coming from advanced economies."
-The WEO update projected that advanced economies, which represent our primary revenue markets, would grow at about 2.3 percent in 2014-2015, while the emerging and developing economies would continue to grow at a solid pace of about 5 percent in 2014 and 5.25 percent in 2015.
+In October 2014, the International Monetary Fund (IMF) provided a World Economic Outlook (WEO) update lowering its previous 2014 world economic growth forecast to about 3.3 percent in 2014.
+The WEO update noted that "despite setbacks, an uneven global recovery continues.
+Largely due to weaker-than-expected global activity in the first half of 2014, the growth forecast for the world economy has been revised downward to 3.3 percent for this year, 0.4 percentage point lower than in the April 2014 World Economic Outlook (WEO).
+The global growth projection for 2015 was lowered to 3.8 percent."
+The WEO update projected that advanced economies, which represent our primary revenue markets, would grow at about 1.8 percent in 2014 and 2.3 percent in 2015, while the emerging and developing economies would grow at about 4.4 percent in 2014 and 5.0 percent in 2015.

-During 2013 and continuing into 2014, the overall trend has been steady for our large license deals, with recognized \$1.0 million or larger software license sales totaling fourteen for 2013 and totaling four in the first three months of 2014.
-However, the large deal flow has been inconsistent from quarter to quarter, reflecting what we believe to be ongoing lackluster macroeconomic growth in the United States and Western Europe.
-While we are encouraged by our 2013 and first three months of 2014 results, we, along with many of our customers, still remain cautious regarding the pace of global economic recovery.
+During 2013 and continuing into 2014, the overall trend has been steady for our large license deals, with recognized \$1.0 million or larger software license sales totaling fourteen for 2013 and totaling eleven in the nine months of 2014.
+While we are encouraged by our 2013 and first nine months of 2014 results, we, along with many of our customers, still remain cautious regarding the pace of global economic recovery.
 With global GDP growth continuing to be well below pre-2008 levels, we believe global economic volatility likely will continue to shape customers' and prospects' enterprise software buying decisions, making it more difficult to forecast sales cycles for our products and the timing of large enterprise software license deals.